popily/documentation/source/index.html.md

 1. Data sources - Wherever your data comes from (a database, CSV file, etc).
 2. Columns - Each source has columns, which are like database columns.
 (If you are working with JSON, we'll flatten the properties into something we can treat like columns)
 3. Insights - A relationship between columns.
 Like average employee salary over time.
-4. Filters - A "slide" of the data (like a `WHERE` clause in a SQL query).
+4. Filters - A "slice" of the data (like a `WHERE` clause in a SQL query).
 Like average salary for employee John Smith over time.

 With that out of the way, let's get started.